mohammadjodaki/project_fitness/README.md

 - Created - 2023-11-26

-- Technologies Used - Html , css , js , React.js
+- Technologies Used - Html , css

-- Hooks Used : useState

-- Role - Frontend
+-Frontend

 - How to reach me : with my [instagram](https://www.instagram.com/-) and [linkedin](https://www.linkedin.com/in/-)